 Milky Way exposures are measured in multiple seconds—keeping your camera perfectly stable during such long exposures requires a sturdy tripod and head.
 You don’t need to spend a fortune, but the more you spend, the happier you’ll be in the long run (trust me).
 More expensive carbon fiber provides the best combination of strength, vibration reduction, and light weight, but a sturdy (albeit heavy) aluminum tripod will do the job.

 An extended centerpost is not terribly stable, and a non-extended centerpost limits your ability to spread the tripod’s legs and get low, so I avoid tripods with a centerpost.
 But if you have a sturdy tripod with a centerpost, don’t run out and purchase a new one—just don’t extend the centerpost when photographing at night.

-Read my tips for purchasing a tripod here.
+Read my tips for purchasing a tripod and head here.

 Keep it simple

 There are just so many things that can go wrong on a moonless night when there’s not enough light to see camera controls, the contents of your bag, and the tripod leg you’re about to trip over.
 After doing this for many years, both on my own and helping others in workshops, I’ve decided that simplicity is essential.